opengisch/pum-pitch/geopython_2018/PITCHME.md

 Note:
 Then, over time, other iterative development methodologies have made their way, where the whole process is repeated in more or less long iterations.
-This involves the design of new features and sometimes the refactoring of existing ones with consequent evolution of the code and the database...
+This involves the design of new features and often the refactoring of existing ones with consequent evolution of the code and the database...
 ---
 @title[Code evolution]
 ## <span class="gold">Code</span> evolution